Unified Messaging makes it easier for state employees to manage voice mail messages and more.

-Retrieve voice and fax messages by e-mail
+Retrieve voice and fax messages by email

-The service makes it possible to receive voice and fax messages in a single mailbox that's accessible through a user's desk phone, cell phone, e-mail or Internet-enabled personal digital assistant.
-Users can edit their directory information and manage advanced calling and notification features over a secure Web site or by phone or Internet-enabled wireless device.
+The service makes it possible to receive voice and fax messages in a single mailbox that's accessible through a user's desk phone, cell phone, email or Internet-enabled personal digital assistant.
+Users can edit their directory information and manage advanced calling and notification features over a secure website or by phone or Internet-enabled wireless device.

 Agencies can choose to manage their own Unified Messaging accounts.
-Using a secure Web site, they are able to add and delete accounts and to assign different types of messaging services to employees based on their business needs.
+Using a secure website, they are able to add and delete accounts and to assign different types of messaging services to employees based on their business needs.
 GTA can also manage an agency's accounts for a fee.

-Substantial cost savings, no equipment purchases
+Attractive pricing, no equipment purchases